-The NJ Department of Education requires all students entering teacher preparation programs to present documentation demonstrating one of the following: 1) Combined score of 1660 or higher on the Math, Critical Reading and Writing sections of the SAT (can be “super-scored” between multiple tests); 2) ACT composite score of 23 or higher; or 3) passing scores on the Praxis Core basic skills exams for reading, writing, and math.
+The NJ Department of Education requires all students entering teacher preparation programs to present documentation demonstrating one of the following: 1) Score a 610 on the Evidence-Based Reading and Writing section (or a 30 on the Reading section) AND score a 570 on the Math section of the SAT (can be “super-scored” between multiple tests); 2) ACT Math and ACT English section scores of 23 or higher; or 3) passing scores on the Praxis Core basic skills exams for reading, writing, and math.
 Students must present this information before formally beginning their education field experiences (typically begun during the junior year).
 Learn more